|

 Time Management Strategies for the Overwhelmed Mom

-Do you typically offer your baby milk along with solids?
-Or do you offer milk first, followed by solids?
-He might already be satisfied enough with milk that he isn’t as willing to try solids, especially so soon after.
+Do you typically offer your baby milk first, followed by solids?
+He might already be satisfied enough with the milk that he isn’t as willing to try solids, especially so soon after.

 Instead, see what happens if you offer the solids before you breastfeed or give a bottle—he might take to them this way.
 With an emptier tummy, he might be more willing to try solids since he hasn’t had his milk yet.

-One way to get your baby to eat more than one thing is to combine food.
+One way to get your baby to eat more than one thing is to combine new tastes with a favorite food.
 Let’s say he’ll only eat pureed apples and nothing else.
 See what happens if you combine it with mashed bananas.
-Once he takes to that, try mixing apples and peaches, and perhaps even apples and chicken.
+Once he takes to that, try mixing apples and peaches or apples and chicken.

-You can also capitalize on his love for pureed apples by offering apples in different ways.
-You could steam and dice them into bite-sized pieces, or add less water for a chunkier puree.
+You can also offer apples in different ways, like steaming and dicing them into bite-sized pieces or adding less water for a chunkier puree.
 Later, you could even offer thin slices of apples he can grab and gnaw himself.

-Or let’s say your baby refuses to eat any solids and is adamant about milk.
-Try blending baby oatmeal not with water, but with milk—whether breast milk or formula—so the taste still feels familiar.
+Or let’s say he refuses to eat any solids and is adamant about milk.
+Try blending baby oatmeal not with water, but with milk so the taste still feels familiar.

-The goal is to figure out which food he does like and work other foods and textures into it.
-This gives him exposure to different food that are similar to the ones he already likes.
+The goal is to figure out which food he likes and work other foods and textures into it.
+This exposes him to different foods that are similar to the ones he already likes.

 A common struggle with feeding babies is the high chair: they want nothing to do with it.
 So much so that your baby is already fussing before you’ve even buckled him in.

-If you notice these behaviors, ditch the high chair.
+If you notice this behavior, ditch the high chair.
 He probably feels constrained and uncomfortable, especially if he’s already high-spirited and energetic.
-The solid food may not even be the issue so much as the environment he’s eating in.
+Solid food may not even be the issue so much as the environment he’s eating in.

-Instead of the high chair, try holding him on your lap as you feed him with your free arm.
+Instead of the high chair, try holding him with one arm on your lap as you feed him with your free one.
 Partner up with another adult so one is holding him while the other is feeding.
-Sit him on a blanket placed on the floor, or you could try another “chair,” from a stroller to a swing to an infant seat.
+Sit him on a blanket placed on the floor or try another “chair,” from a stroller to a swing to an infant seat.

-Don’t make an issue of something that doesn’t have to be—in time, he’ll likely take to the high chair.
-For now, don’t let it be the deal breaker when your baby refuses to eat.
+In time, he’ll likely take to the high chair.
+For now, don’t let it be the deal breaker when he refuses to eat.

-Yet another common struggle with solid food is the inevitable teething that plagues many babies and toddlers.
+Yet another common struggle with solid food is the inevitable teething that plagues many babies.
 Chewing food can be too uncomfortable when their gums are tender.

 One easy hack is to offer cold food.
 For instance, chill a banana and let your baby gnaw on it until it turns to mush.
 Yogurt and smoothies make for delicious and cold meals that are both soothing and don’t require much chewing.
-Offer a cold watermelon that chews easily and feels refreshing.
+Offer a cold watermelon that he can chomp on easily and feels refreshing.

 Perhaps the best “trick” of all is to not make a big deal when your baby refuses to eat.
 After all, solid food is practice at this point—it’s not the end of the world if he doesn’t want to eat what you offer.

 The best way to adopt this carefree attitude is to offer small portions of food from your plate when you’re eating.
-You might feel less stressed about preparing anything extra (that he might not eat anyway) when you’re simply giving him a few bites of your food during meal times.
+You’ll feel less stressed about preparing anything extra (that he might not eat anyway) when you’re simply giving him a few bites of your food during meal times.

 Sure, you may not be able to offer everything on your plate.
-Instead, think of it as “courtesy feeding.”
-You’re sharing a few peas and pieces of cheese and introducing new food without the stress or pressure for him to accept your offer.
+Instead, think of it as a “courtesy feeding.”
+You’re sharing a few peas or pieces of cheese and introducing new food without the stress or pressure for him to accept your offer.

 I introduced cereal to my son, which seemed to change his digestion and bowel movements.
-Ever the first time mom, I panicked when he didn’t poop for several days and seemed extra fussy.
-This coming from a baby who pooped often.
+Ever the first-time mom, I panicked when he didn’t poop for several days and seemed extra fussy.
+It turned out, the cereal was causing him to be constipated.

 • More or fewer bowel movements than normal.